-Additional details describing the elements of the WP are provided in the followingsections.
+Additional details describing the elements of the WP are provided in the following sections.

-1 5.1.1 Site Safety and Health Plan
+5.1.1 Site Safety and Health Plan

-2 PIKA will develop a SSHP for the site investigation at CC-RVAAP-80 in conjunction 3 with the Facility Wide Health and Safety Plan.
-The SSHP will include emergency 4 response, contingency plans, and emergency contacts.
-The SSHP will meet the 5 requirements of federal, state, and local regulations and will identify safety and 6 health regulations applicable to the work.
-All employees, subcontractors, and on-site 7 suppliers will follow the provisions established in the approved SSHP.
-The Army and 8 Ohio EPA retain Stop Work Authority for any observed violations or non-compliance 9 with the SSHP pending corrective action.
+PIKA will develop a SSHP for the site investigation at CC-RVAAP-80 in conjunction with the Facility Wide Health and Safety Plan.
+The SSHP will include emergency response, contingency plans, and emergency contacts.
+The SSHP will meet the requirements of federal, state, and local regulations and will identify safety and health regulations applicable to the work.
+All employees, subcontractors, and on-site suppliers will follow the provisions established in the approved SSHP.
+The Army and Ohio EPA retain Stop Work Authority for any observed violations or non-compliance with the SSHP pending corrective action.
 The SSHP will include:

 - Site description and contaminant characterization;

 - Safety and health hazard assessment and risk analysis;

 - Safety and health staff organization and responsibilities;

 - Site specific training;

 - Medical surveillance parameters;

 - Personal protective equipment (PPE);

 - Monitoring and sampling requirements;

 - Safety and health work precautions and procedures;

 - Site control measures;

 - On-site first aid and emergency equipment;

 - Emergency response plans and contingency procedures (both on-site and offsite);

 - Documentation and record keeping; and

-- Giving authorization to all workers to stop work for non-compliance with
+- Giving authorization to all workers to stop work for non-compliance with safety standards.

-safety standards.

-25 5.1.2 Accident Prevention Plan
+5.1.2 Accident Prevention Plan

-The APP will document requirements outlined in the USACE Safety Manual presented in EM 385-1-1, and will act as the overall controlling environmental, safety and health (ES&H) document for this project.
+The APP will document requirements outlined in the USACE Safety Manual presented in EM 385-1-1, and will be the overall controlling environmental, safety and health (ES&H) document for this project.
 However, since this project is also being conducted under the requirements of the Occupational Safety and Health

-1 Administration (OSHA) regulation governing hazardous waste operations (29 CFR

-2 1910.120), the APP will be included as an addendum to the SSHP to meet both

-3 USACE and OSHA requirements.
+Administration (OSHA) regulation governing hazardous waste operations (29 CFR 1910.120), the APP will be included as an addendum to the SSHP to meet both USACE and OSHA requirements.

-4 5.1.3 Quality Assurance Project Plan
+5.1.3 Quality Assurance Project Plan